Athlete of the Week is Connetquot's Migliozzi

 “I think it’s finally starting to sink in,” said Migliozzi, who is Newsday’s Athlete of the Week.
 “Going back to school was really cool.
 Every corner you turn, there were teachers and students saying congratulations.
 You almost feel famous walking through the hallways.”

 And why not?
-Migliozzi was a huge part of the Thunderbirds championship conquest, which was signed, sealed, and delivered last Sunday when they defeated Baldwinsville, 25-12, 25-18, 25-16, in Glens Falls.
+Migliozzi was a huge part of the Thunderbirds' championship conquest, which was signed, sealed, and delivered last Sunday when they defeated Baldwinsville, 25-12, 25-18, 25-16, in the state Class AA final in Glens Falls.
 It was the program’s third title in the last five seasons and Migliozzi was a part of all of them, albeit with vastly different roles.

 The now-senior setter was elevated to the varsity during the playoffs of her eighth grade season, mainly for depth, coach Justin Hertz said.
 As a freshman, she played sparingly and, as a sophomore, started as a right side hitter because of an injury to a teammate and then returned to a reserve roll once that injury healed.
 As a junior, she began the season as a hitter before settling into her setting role.